Smile Time: Production details

-Writing

 Producer David Fury says the writers talked about doing an evil Sesame Street show before Season Five aired, but "it wasn't until Joss came around going, 'I figured out how to do it - Angel gets turned into a Muppet,' that we kind of went, 'Hallelujah, that's brilliant.'"

 Reception

 This episode was nominated for a 2005 Hugo Award in the category of "Best Dramatic Presentation, Short Form", and was rated the series' second-best episode in a poll done by Angel Magazine.
 The BBC agreed, adding "it's surely one of Angels most inspired and laugh-out-loud episodes.
 How such an innovative show can be canceled after producing something like 'Smile Time' is baffling."

 In their "Year in Review", MSNBC singled out this episode for the tongue-in-cheek "Best appearance by a guest puppet" award, saying it managed to "send up not only children’s TV but the Angel series itself."
 Writer Peter David was impressed that "they seemed to anticipate every single fan reaction" - for example, Knox's suggestion that the Joker was responsible for the children's illness.
 "Even more savvy," David writes, "there was rumbling before the episode even aired that this was a 'Jumping the shark' installment.
 Foreseeing that, there's a line bitching about how lousy the last several seasons of Happy Days was, the show from which the (frankly by now overused) phrase originated."

 The Futon Critic named it the 21st best episode 2004, simply stating "They made Angel a puppet.
 A puppet.
 Nothing more needs to be said."

 An Angel guidebook noted that the opening scene "sounds completely perverse, as though the puppets are pedophiles.
 A child is watching TV, then you hear 'Get over here and touch it' [followed by] loud, sexual groaning noises."

 Inspired by the concept of Smile Time, IDW Publishing released a comic called "Spike: Shadow Puppets".
 Spike travels to Japan, where Smile Time is still the second biggest kids' show and is transformed into a puppet.
 Diamond Select Toys created a plush doll for Puppet Angel; after rapidly selling their entire production run of 5,000 pieces they produced a second and a third Angel puppet replica, followed by Puppet Spike.

 The concept of Angel being turned into a puppet is revisited in IDW's "Angel: After the Fall", where Angel is briefly transformed into a puppet due to Illyria's newly regained time manipulation powers.
 IDW will also release a 3-issue limited series adaptation of "Smile Time".